Sony Direct PS5 restock confirmed for today — time and how to get yours

 What to do once you're in the queue

-Once you're on the virtual queue, you'll be given an estimated wait time.
-All wait times vary, and there's a good chance you'll have "more than an hour" wait.
+Once you're in the virtual queue, you'll be given an estimated wait time.
+All wait times vary, and there's a good chance you'll have a message telling you it will be "more than an hour."
 If that's the case, don't despair.
-Your status can rapidly change and you may have a shorter wait time than estimated.
+Your status can rapidly change and you may end up with a shorter wait time than estimated.
 (For instance, after waiting 20 minutes on a previous PS5 restock event, our time was cut from "more than an hour" to just 15 minutes).

 Additionally, you may be required to solve a captcha.
-(A simple challenge/question to ensure you're not a bot.)
-It usually requires that you select a radio box.
+This is a simple challenge/question to ensure you're not a bot and usually requires that you select a radio box.
 As a result, you'll want to make sure your browser tab remains prominent, because if it's not you might miss your captcha challenge and you could forfeit your place in line.

 PS5 restock tracker — retailers to check